OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: Background and Related Work

 \subsection{Label Mixing}

-Apart from sample mixing, Mixup~\citep{Zhang2018mixupBE} and CutMix~\citep{Yun2019CutMixRS} are two widely recognized label mixing techniques, both of which are \textit{static}.
-Recently, there has been a notable emphasis among researchers on enhancing label mixup policies, attaining more favorable performance upon certain sample mixing policies.
-Based on Transformers, TransMix variants~\citep{cvpr2022transmix, eccv2022tokenmix, nips2022TokenMixup, iccv2023SMMix} utilize the class token and attention maps to adjust the mixing ratio.
-A decouple learning objective \citep{2022decouplemix} is designed to help models focus on hard mixing samples, which can be plugged into popular sample mixing policies.
+Mixup~\citep{Zhang2018mixupBE} and CutMix~\citep{Yun2019CutMixRS} are two widely-recognized label mixing techniques, both of which are \textit{static}.
+Recently, there has been a notable emphasis among researchers on advancing label mixing approaches, which attain more favorable performance upon certain sample mixing policies.
+Based on Transformers, TransMix variants~\citep{cvpr2022transmix, eccv2022tokenmix, nips2022TokenMixup, iccv2023SMMix} are proposed to utilize class tokens and attention maps to adjust the mixing ratio.
+A decoupled mixup objective \citep{2022decouplemix} is introduced to force models to focus on those hard mixed samples, which can be plugged into different sample mixing policies.
+Holistically, most existing studies strive for advanced sample mixing designs rather than label mixing.